Jayasri44/Terraform/README.md

-stage('Checkout'): Checks out the Terraform code from the specified Git repository stage('Terraform Init'): IniƟalizes the Terraform configuration stage('Terraform Format'): Checks if the Terraform files are formaƩed correctly using terraform fmt -check
+stage('Checkout'): Checks out the Terraform code from the specified Git repository stage('Terraform Init'): IniƟalizes the Terraform configuration stage('Terraform Format'): Checks if the Terraform files are formaƩed correctly using terraform fmt -check stage('Terraform Validate'): Validates the Terraform configuraƟon using terraform validate